-- Accelerate smoothly when vision and limits permit - Apply the correct degree of acceleration to leave the hazard safely - Acceleration should be brisk and business-like, with due regard to speed limits, weather and traffic conditions - Allow sufficient time to gather information for the next hazard requiring IPSGA application - Consider the requirements for Eco driving, is it necessary to gain speed quickly?
+- Accelerate smoothly when vision and limits permit - Apply the correct degree of acceleration to leave the hazard safely - Acceleration should be brisk and business-like, with due regard to speed limits, weather and traffic conditions - Consider the requirements for Eco riding, is it necessary to gain speed quickly?
 Is a higher gear more appropriate?

-Competency sheet - Bends
+Competency sheet -Bends